 - You likely are in a crowded space and there are already other solutions people have heard of; and

 - Why would someone respond, anyway?

 But the thing is, outbound always works.
 At least a little, at least to some extent.
-If you do it right.
+At least a little bit.
+If … if … you do it right.

 We call this “account-based marketing” now, to some extent.
 Carefully, properly targeting your very best prospects.

 If your product (x) solves a real problem 10x better than anything else, and (y) you get to the right decision makers with (z) the perfect and succinct pitch on how you are solving one of their top problems — it should work.
+It should once in a while, at least get you a call.
 Not every time.
-Not every very often.
+Not even very often.
 But if both are true — at least once, to start.

 a little more here: https://www.saastr.com/outbound-…